storyforj/odo-godot-integration/README.md

 **Running**: Now you can click the "5" icon in the top right hand of the window to launch the game in a browser.

+## Saving/Loading Data

-**Note:** For an example of how to save and load data.
-Take a look at our ["saving/loading.gd"](https://github.com/storyforj/odo-godot-integration/blob/master/saving_loading.gd) script example
+For an example of how to save and load data.
+Take a look at our ["saving/loading.gd"](https://github.com/storyforj/odo-godot-integration/blob/master/saving_loading.gd) script example.

+## Handling Replays

+The ["mainscene.gd"](https://github.com/storyforj/odo-godot-integration/blob/master/mainscene.gd) file shows can pretty much be copied added as a "script node" for your main scene.
+It effectively waits for a "restart" event to be fired, and uses a "SHIFT + R" key press as an example "finish" event trigger.